kalincormack/Personal-Website/README.md

 ### Interests

 In my free time, I enjoy working on jigsaw puzzles, sudokus, and crossword puzzles.
 Some outdoor activies I enjoy is hiking and going on walks.
-Pictured below is my friend and I on a hike in the Shenandoah National Park.
+The picture below is from one of my last hikes in the Shenandoah National Park.

 <body>